Samsung Galaxy Z Flip6 (smartphone review)

 DXOMARK found issues for still images (paraphrased)

-• Exposure and colour accuracy was marginal.
+• Exposure and colour accuracy were marginal.

 • Autofocus was variable

-• Too much noise in zoom and low light
+• Too much noise in Zoom and low light

 • Bokeh is unreliable with artifacts around the subject